 Our Formation House Community in Manila consists of different members from Tanzania, Vietnam, and India.
 Fr.
 Amandus Kapele, our formator, comes from Tanzania.
 Fr.
 Joseph Okoro and Fr.
 Joseph Quoc also live in the community for their further study.
-At present, there are 12 brothers pursuing theological studies at Loyola School of Theology and three brothers studying at Maryhill School of Theology.
+At present, 12 brothers are pursuing theological studies at Loyola School of Theology, and three brothers studying at Maryhill School of Theology.
 All of us are happy to respond to God’s call and make effort to work, study, and make a home together.

 I remember when I was in a first-year theology at Loyola School of Theology, the question I usually asked myself was why I needed to study theology.
 Gradually I understand that studying theology is none other than to help me deepen my encounter with God, the maturity of faith, and witness in the world.
 It is in the community that also helps me grow up in faith and love.
 Over and above else, in my study and community life, there should be love in everything I do and seek to become.
 Life in the community is a gift of God inviting me to encounter and lay hold of the way of Jesus and share that love with zeal for the proclamation of the joy of the Gospel.
 Even though we are from different cultures, backgrounds, languages, we are invited to build a home together with our differences.
 I know that it takes time for me to understand other confreres and commit myself to build a home, “‘one heart and one soul.”(Acts 4:32) Our Founder, Fr.
 Libermann stated that community was not simply a physical place for people to live together under the same roof but a “union of minds and hearts for a common purpose.”
 (E.S.
 141) Therefore, collaboration among community members is considered most helpful in making a home to work together for the common goal.
 Our community activities such as prayers and celebration of liturgy, recollection day per month, community sharing and recreation, house cleaning, shopping and cooking, sports, pastoral works that we are willing to fulfill always need our collaboration and dialogue for the sake of love of God and fraternal love.